 Ritchie, Anna, Breeze, David John.
 Invaders of Scotland: an introduction to the archaeology of the Romans, Scots, Angles and Vikings, highlighting the monuments in the care of the Secretary of State for Scotland.
+Vol. Historic Buildings and Monuments (Scottish Development Department).
 Edinburgh: HMSO; 1991.

 Thomas, Charles.
 The early Christian archaeology of North Britain: the Hunter Marshall lectures delivered at the University of Glasgow in January and February 1968.
+Vol. The Hunter Marshall lectures.
 London: Oxford University Press for the University of Glasgow; 1971.